 2. Fresher Indoor Air

-Media air filters may be effective at grabbing dust, pollen, dander and other larger particles, but only the highest-rated HEPA filters can catch tiny bacteria and viruses.
+Media air filters can catch tiny bacteria and viruses.
 UV lights decrease the amount of microorganisms in the air without restricting airflow.

 3. Improved Efficiency